momostarsky/imebra_git/docs/compiling_imebra.rst

 1. create a folder that will contain the test units executable
 2. cd into the created folder
-3. run cmake with the path to the tests/CMakeLists.txt as parameter.
+3. run cmake with the path to the tests/CMakeLists.txt as a parameter.
 You can also define the CMake variables imebra_library, gtest_library and gtest_include with the path to the imebra library, gtest library and gtest include folder respectively
 4. run cmake --build .